GLOBAL MARKETS-Strong U.S. earnings lift global equities amid inflation, geopolitical concerns | Headlines

 GLOBAL MARKETS-Strong U.S. earnings lift global equities amid inflation, geopolitical concerns

-Global equity markets eked out gains on Friday at the end of a tumultuous week dominated by concerns over the Federal Reserve's monetary policy and geopolitical tensions between Russia and the West.
+World stocks rallied on Friday as investors turned their eyes toward corporate earnings and ignored geopolitical turmoil and Federal Reserve tightening concerns.

-Strong earnings from Apple and other tech firms buoyed U.S. markets during the session but the major indexes remained on course for a weekly drop, as did the pan-European STOXX 600 index, down 1.02% on the day for a fourth week of losses.
-Economic reports helped eased inflation fears.
+Strong earnings from tech firms including Apple, which rose nearly 7% after reporting record sales over the holiday quarter, buoyed U.S. markets during the session.
+All three major U.S. stock indexes closed higher.
+However, the pan-European STOXX 600 index closed down 0.99% on the day for a fourth week of losses, weighed down by worries over the situation in Russia and Ukraine.

+Mounting inflation pressures could force the Fed to rapidly hike interest rates, stifling growth, economists have warned.
+"Hot wage growth has been a key factor behind the Fed's pivot, so if this trend continues that would relieve some pressure," said Roth.

-MSCI's 50-country main world index gained 0.50% but remained on the brink of its worst January since the 2008 global financial crisis after shedding roughly $7 trillion in value.
-The dollar, meanwhile, consolidated gains and was on track for its biggest weekly rise in seven months against other major currencies as markets priced in a year ahead of aggressive hikes in U.S. interest rates.
+MSCI's 50-country main world index rose 1.49% but remained on the brink of its worst January since the 2008 global financial crisis after shedding roughly $7 trillion in value.
+The dollar, meanwhile, consolidated gains and posted its biggest weekly rise in seven months as markets priced in a year ahead of aggressive hikes in U.S. interest rates.

-The prospect of faster or larger U.S. interest rate hikes and possible stimulus withdrawal lifted the dollar index 0.014%, while the euro gained 0.05%.
-On bond markets, the yield on benchmark 10-year Treasury notes was down 2.1 basis points to 1.787% as the Fed's favored inflation gauge, the core personal consumption expenditure price index (PCE), rose no more than had been expected.
+The prospect of faster or larger U.S. interest rate hikes and possible stimulus withdrawal lifted the dollar index 0.05%, while the euro last remained unchanged at 0.05%.
+On bond markets, U.S. Treasury yields fell across the curve on Friday on month-end buying, as the Fed's favored inflation gauge, the core personal consumption expenditure price index (PCE), rose no more than had been expected.

 Britain's pound rose close to a 23-month high against the euro as investors expected the Bank of England to raise rates next week and follow a path of rapid monetary tightening in 2022.
 Investors also cheered the U.S. Securities and Exchange Commission's (SEC) late Thursday approval of the country's 17th stock exchange, a subsidiary of Boston-based BOX Exchange, which will incorporate blockchain technology.